YarmoM/welderjs/README.md

 ### Using a reference

-When you set the `relativeTo` option to anything other than an empty string (it's default value), welder will use the corresponding node instead of the viewport as the point of reference for the transition.
+When you set the `relativeTo` option to anything other than *null* (its default value), welder will use the corresponding DOM element (must be a parent!) instead of the viewport as the point of reference for the transition.
 This is particularly handy when scrolling might occur while the transition is playing.

 The way it works is that the transition element will have `absolute` positioning instead of the default `fixed` positioning.
-Please keep in mind that for this to work, the reference (preferably the parent node) has `relative`, `absolute` or `fixed` positioning.
+Please keep in mind that for this to work, the reference needs to have `relative`, `absolute` or `fixed` positioning.

 ## Contributing

 Feeling inspired?
-Please contribute!
+Please feel free to contribute!
+I will gladly accept the pull requests.
 Currently in need of demos and testing.

 ## Roadmap